-In March, the 45-day Jewish fast for Easter begins.
+In March, the 45-day fast for Orthodox Easter begins.
 This is not for the faint hearted.
 Ethiopians do not merely give up chocolate for Lent and eat fish on Fridays – Aussie Catholics did this when I was growing up.
 They eat no meat, including fish, take no milk products, and do not eat before the afternoon.
 Many do not drink water until then.
 People also do not swear.
 Courts reduce their activity.
 Butchers close, supplying meat only to hospitals.

 Only Ethiopians fast for 45 days prior to Easter.
 Shiro provides energy then.
 Instead of kibbeh, people eat it with olive oil.

 Preparation of Meten Shiro